mrchughes/evidence-based-identity-book/Manuscript/02_failed_approaches.md

 **Citizens will reject systems that threaten their autonomy regardless of convenience benefits.** Privacy concerns cannot be resolved through technical safeguards when system architectures enable comprehensive surveillance.
 Trust cannot be built through transparency when system capabilities exceed citizen understanding.
 Adoption cannot be achieved through mandates when citizens have alternative options.

 Yet despite overwhelming evidence of systematic failure, new initiatives continue launching with identical assumptions, promising identical benefits, and heading toward identical failures.
-The BEAM programme represents just the latest incarnation of centralized standardization thinking that has consumed hundreds of billions in public resources while delivering nothing but graveyard monuments to institutional hubris.
+The UNITY programme represents just the latest incarnation of centralized standardization thinking that has consumed hundreds of billions in public resources while delivering nothing but graveyard monuments to institutional hubris.

 The time has come to acknowledge that the problem isn't poor implementation of centralized approaches—it's the centralized approaches themselves.
 Different solutions require different thinking, different architectures, and different relationships between citizens and government systems.